-We offer a mediation service in Norfolk and in Suffolk to couples coping with the breakdown of their relationship who wish to work together in a series of meetings with a family mediator to sort out their future arrangements.
+We offer a mediation service to couples and families coping with the breakdown of their relationships, and who wish to work together in a series of meetings with a family mediator to sort out their future arrangements.

-Mediation is ideal for people who cannot live together but still need to be able to communicate in a neutral and calm way.
+Mediation is ideal for people who can no longer live together, but still need to be able to communicate in a neutral and calm way.

 You do not necessarily have to meet.
-The mediation can be together or in separate rooms, whichever is most appropriate.
+The mediation can be together, in separate rooms or via video link, whichever is most appropriate.

-For those willing to commit to working to achieve solutions, mediation can be fast and cost-effective achieving a huge saving in legal costs.
+Mediation can be fast and cost-effective, achieving a huge saving in legal costs.

-Problems for discussion might include arrangements to do with children, housing, money, pensions and so on.
+Problems for discussion might include arrangements to do with children, housing, money and pensions.

-We offer an introductory session which can be joint or separate, whichever you would prefer.
-Then if each party and the Mediator decide that mediation might be helpful we plan from there.
+We offer an introductory session to each of you who wish to be involved.
+Then if each party and the mediator decides that mediation might be helpful, we can plan from there.

 If you start using mediation and then change your mind you can stop whenever you choose.